theupdateframework/python-tuf/docs/CLI.md

 Generate a cryptographic key.
 The generated key can later be used to sign specific metadata with `--sign`.
 The supported key types are: `ecdsa`, `ed25519`, and `rsa`.
 If a keytype is not given, an Ed25519 key is generated.

-Note: If adding a top-level key to a bare repo (i.e., repo.py --init --bare), the top-level keys should be named "root_key," "targets_key," "snapshot_key," "timestamp_key."
-Additional top-level keys may be named anything, and must be used with --sign.
+If adding a top-level key to a bare repo (i.e., repo.py --init --bare), the filenames of the top-level keys must be "root_key," "targets_key," "snapshot_key," "timestamp_key."
+The filename can vary for any additional top-level key.
 ```Bash
 $ repo.py --key
 $ repo.py --key <keytype>